MasumBhuiyan/2D-Irregular-Cutting-Stock-Algorithm/README.md

 function merge(Item A, Item B):
     Item C
     for (x, y) in A:
-        translate B to (x, y)
+        T = translate B to (x, y)
-        if A and translated B does not intersect: insert B into A
+        if A and T does not intersect:
+            S = insert B into A
-            R = find axis parallel rectangle that encloses A using minimum area if area of R < area of C: update C with R
+            R = find axis parallel rectangle that encloses S using minimum area if area of R < area of C: update C with R
     return C